 A. Internal Revenue Code and Statutory Law

 Following the adoption of the 16th Amendment, the first Revenue Act was passed in 1913.
-There have been three major tax codifications: the Internal Revenue Codes of 1939, 1954, and 1986.
-Since 1954, the structure and numbering has remained the same.
+(For an overview of this period in taxation law history, see Duke Law professor Lawrence Zelenak’s Figuring Out the Tax: Congress, Treasury, and the Design of the Early Modern Income Tax, at KF6369 .Z45 2018.)
+There have been four major tax codifications passed since that time: the Internal Revenue Codes of 1939, 1954, and 1986, and the 2017 Tax Cuts and Jobs Act.
+Since 1954, the IRC's structure and numbering has remained the same.
 These landmark dates help in tracing retrospective tax materials and references to them are still common.

 The current version of the IRC can be found in the standard U.S. Code publications (U.S.C., U.S.C.A., U.S.C.S.), and in specialized tax databases.
 Annual editions of the IRC are also published in print, and retained in the Law Library for historical research.
 Older volumes are in Superseded Tax (Level 1) with more recent years in the Tax Collection: